Приложение B: Feedback and bug reporting

 - https://www.chiark.greenend.org.uk/~sgtatham/bugs.html is an article on how to report bugs effectively in general.
 If your bug report is particularly unclear, we may ask you to go away, read this article, and then report the bug again.

 It is reasonable to report bugs in PuTTY's documentation, if you think the documentation is unclear or unhelpful.
 But we do need to be given exact details of what you think the documentation has failed to tell you, or how you think it could be made clearer.
-If your problem is simply that you don't understand the documentation, we suggest posting to a newsgroup (see section B.1.2) and seeing if someone will explain what you need to know.
+If your problem is simply that you don't understand the documentation, we suggest asking around and seeing if someone will explain what you need to know.
 Then, if you think the documentation could usefully have told you that, send us a bug report and explain how you think we should change it.

 B.3 Reporting security vulnerabilities